End-to-end training of time domain audio separation and recognition: Experiments

 We carry out experiments on the WSJ database and the commonly used \wsjzerotwomix{} dataset first proposed in \cite{Isik2016_Singlechannelmulti}.
 The data in \wsjzerotwomix{} is generated by linearly mixing clean utterances from WJS0 (si\_tr\_s for training and si\_et\_05 for testing) at ratios randomly chosen from \SIrange{0}{5}{\decibel}.
 It consists of two different datasets, namely the min and max datasets.
 The min dataset was designed for source separation and is formed by truncating the longer one of the two mixed recordings, so that it only contains fully overlapped speech.
 We use this dataset for pre-training the Conv-TasNet, but it is not suitable for joint training where the audio data needs to match the full transcription.
 For this need, we use the max dataset that does not truncate any recordings.
 We use a sampling frequency of \SI{8}{kHz} for both the front- and back-end to speed up the training process.
 We remove any labels marked as noisy, i.e., special tokens such as "lip smack" or "door slam", from the training transcriptions since these cannot be assigned to one speaker based on speech information by the front-end which makes their estimation ambiguous.

-We evaluate our experiments in terms of \gls{WER} and, where applicable, by signal reconstruction performance measured by SDR as supplied by the BSS-EVAL toolbox \cite{Fevotte2005_BSS_EVAL} and SI-SNR \cite{LeRoux2019_SDR}.
-For the experiments on mixed speech, the \gls{WER} is computed for all possible combinations of predictions and ground truth transcriptions for one example and the \gls{WER} for the permutation with minimum \gls{WER} is reported.
+We evaluate our experiments in terms of \gls{WER}, \gls{CER} and, where applicable, by \gls{SDR} as supplied by the BSS-EVAL toolbox \cite{Fevotte2005_BSS_EVAL} and \gls{SI-SNR} \cite{LeRoux2019_SDR}.
+For the experiments on mixed speech, the metrics are computed for all possible combinations of predictions and ground truth transcriptions and the metrics for the permutation that minimizes \gls{WER} is reported.